DavydLiu/DLRadioButton/README.md

 `DLRadioButton` is an easy to use and highly customizable radio buttons control for iOS.
 It's a subclass of `UIButton`, and works smoothly with both `Objective-C` and `Swift`.

-Since release, it has became the most popular radio buttons control for iOS🎉.
-Thank you for great feedbacks and making it better for all of us👏.
+Since its release, DLRadioButton has become the most popular radio buttons control for iOS 🎉.
+Thank you for all the great feedback and making it better for all of us 👏.

 ## Preview